Which of the following best describes the standard anatomical pos... | Channels for Pearson+

 Multiple Choice

-Which of the following best describes the standard anatomical position in humans?
+Which of the following best describes the standard anatomical position of the human body?

 A